SalvatoreRa/artificial-intelligence-articles/articles/grokking.md

 15. Hoefler, 2021, Sparsity in Deep Learning: Pruning and growth for efficient inference and training in neural networks, [link](https://arxiv.org/abs/2102.00554)
 16. DeMoss, 2024, The Complexity Dynamics of Grokking, [link](https://arxiv.org/abs/2412.09810)
 17. AlquBoj, 2025, Mechanistic Insights into Grokking from the Embedding Layer, [link](https://arxiv.org/abs/2505.15624)
+18. Xu, 2025, Let Me Grok for You: Accelerating Grokking via Embedding Transfer from a Weaker Model, [link](https://arxiv.org/abs/2504.13292)